 Let me guess: come December 26 at about 10am, you’re probably going to be slumped upon the sofa slowly caressing your ever expanding Christmas stomach and wondering if you’ll ever break the wonderful cycle of being drunk then hungover and then quickly drunk again… Am I right?
 Of course I am.
-Well, here are 6 boxing day walks gorgeous enough to keep the Christmas magic alive!
+Well, here are six Boxing Day walks gorgeous enough to keep the Christmas magic alive!

 2. Victoria Park

 If you really fancy going on a hike then feel free to trek the entire 86.18 hectares of Victoria Park, just make sure you wrap up warm!
 If you don’t feel like going on quite so long an adventure then just stroll around the park grounds taking in the crisp, city air and think about your hopes, dreams, boxes, favourite Christmas presents or whatever it is that people think about on Boxing Day!

 Perhaps the dreamiest location in the whole of London, Little Venice offers winding canals, gorgeous houseboats and a handful of fantastic cafes, including the charming Cafe Laville.
 We wouldn’t blame you if you mistook this area of London for Amsterdam… well maybe we would… but it’s more logical than Venice FFS!!
 Anywaaaay, Little Venice and the area around Regents Canal provides the most idyllic backdrop to your Boxing Day adventures.

 📍Paddington Basin, London W2